-The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$5,000, you will not have to pay any out-of-pocket costs for the rest of the year for innetwork covered Part A and Part B services.
+• Your combined maximum out-of-pocket amount is \$9,000.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
+The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
+In addition, amounts you pay for some services are marked with an asterisk in the Medical Benefits Chart.)
+If you have paid \$9,000 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to balance bill you
+Section 1.6 Our plan does not allow providers to balance bill you

-As a member of eternalHealth Forever (HMO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of eternalHealth Freedom (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.